Onsite Renewable Energy at EPA

 - A 55-kW, thin-film solar PV system on the roof of Main Building E, and a 52.5-kW solar PV system on the roof of Main Building B in RTP, North Carolina.

 - A 5-kW solar PV array on the roof of the Atlantic Coastal Environmental Sciences Division (ACESD) Laboratory in Narragansett, Rhode Island.

-- Several small-scale PV installations, including solar awnings, parking lot lights and a passive solar wall at several EPA offices and laboratories.
+- Several small-scale PV installations, including solar awnings and parking lot lights, at several EPA offices and laboratories.

 - Solar hot water heating systems at the Region 2 Laboratory in Edison, New Jersey and the ACESD Laboratory in Narragansett, Rhode Island.